SuperCh-SE-NCSU/Project2_badsmell/README.md

   Project3: 72.2% in 93 issues
 ```

-**14. "Unusually small" number of issues handled by one person(<10%)**
+**14. "Unusually small" number of issues handled only by one person**

-A issue handled by one person means this issue is opened and closed by same person and no other guys write comments below this issue.
-Number of issues handles by one person is less than 10% indicates this person is a "passenger".
+A issue handled only by one person means this issue is opened and closed by same person and no other guys write comments below this issue.
+We define number of issues handles only by one person less than 10% indicates this person is a "passenger".
 And it means responsibility distribution of this team may be uneven.

 #####Result
 We also calculated percentage of issues using milestones.

 ```
-Percentage of issues using milestones:
+Unusually small" number of issues handled only by one person:
-  Project1: 19.1% in 69 issues
+ Project1:
+          user 1: 40.6
+          user 2: 54
+          user 3: 7
-  Project2: 60.3% in 93 issues
+  Project2:
+          user 1: 1
+          user 2: 4
+          user 3: 20
+          user 4: 78
-  Project3: 72.2% in 93 issues
+  Project3:
+          user 1: 187
+          user 2: 101
+          user 3: 29
+          user 4: 6
 ```

-**15. "Unusually large" number of commits handle by one person(>70%)**
+**15. "Unusually large" number of issues handle by one person**

-Number of issues handles by one person is more than 70% indicates this person is a "great dictator".
+We define number of issues handles only by one person more than 70% indicates this person is a "great dictator".
 And it also means responsibility distribution of this team may be uneven.

 Result